mayankchoubey/deno-in-2-hours/README.md

 //hello world
 ```

-- Use `fmt` command to fix indentation issues (it overwrites the file)
+- Use `fmt` command to fix indentation issues (it overwrites the original file)
 ```ts
 //Before app.ts
 import {abc,def} from "https://some.server.com";